FluffyTal-es/fluffyvcore-docs/docs/how-to-read.md

 These are the values that need to be passed inside of the function, they should be passed in the same order that they are listed in the table.

-In the case of `Athena.controllers.blip.append` we have exactly `1` parameter.
+In the case of `FluffyVCore.player.setPositionAndRotation` we have multiple parameters.

 ![](https://i.imgur.com/lqfC9sA.png)